Fields of Study: Humanities, Social Sciences

 Catalogs and resources

-- Maastricht University International Summer School Course Catalog: Click on the course title for a full course description.
+- Maastricht University Summer European Studies Catalog: Click on the course title for a full course description.

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.